 Then he looked up and cocked his head, as if hearing something.
 The old man stood and looked around him, his face a grimace of fear.
 “No,” he whispered.
 “No.”

 He felt, rather than saw, a great wind sweeping through the trees, blowing the the limbs about, and within seconds, even the trunks were rippling, as if he were looking at them through water.
 Then the ground beneath him began moving.
 The old man stumbled, and grabbed for a tree that suddenly wasn’t there, and the entire world began moving about him at dizzying, nauseating speed.
 He dropped to the ground, burying his hands in the dirt as if to hold himself in place, but even the earth beneath him turned into phantasm.
 He drew in a great breath, as if to scream, but before the scream reached his throat, the movement stopped.
 Everything was the same now, but different.
+The police car was gone, as were the bodies of Terry and Oullette.
+The rutted dirt road showed no signs of recent travel.

 He blew out his breath, and blinked.
 And blinked again.
 Jesus, Asa, you’re in a mess this time, no doubt about it, he thought.
-He looked at the dead policeman, not crying this time, but a gentle smile on his face.

 I’ll remember you, Terry Gray, he thought.
 Not for your bravery, not for dying trying to save me while I tried to save you, but for the love you lived for, and you never forgot.
 I’ll keep remembering that for you.
+But even as he thought that, the pieces of this memory began to detach themselves from him, leaving only a vague sense of loss and that eternal love Asa had never felt himself.

 He threw the pack on his back, and headed off the road toward the little stream that was to become a big river.
 I wonder when the bus for Nemaseck leaves, he thought.
 And how much it will cost.
 Then he stepped into the water and began heading downstream.